getodk/build/README.md

 # ODK Build

-ODK Build is a web-based, drag-and-drop service for creating forms used with data collection tools such as [ODK Collect](https://opendatakit.org/use/collect/).
-ODK Build is part of Open Data Kit (ODK), a free and open-source set of tools which help organizations author, field, and manage mobile data collection solutions.
-Learn more about the Open Data Kit project and its history [here](https://opendatakit.org/about/) and read about example ODK deployments [here](https://opendatakit.org/about/deployments/).
+ODK Build is a web-based, drag-and-drop service for creating forms used with data collection tools such as [ODK Collect](https://docs.getodk.org/collect-intro/).
+ODK Build is part of ODK, a free and open-source set of tools which help organizations author, field, and manage mobile data collection solutions.
+Learn more about the ODK project and its history [here](https://getodk.org/) and read about example ODK deployments [here](https://forum.getodk.org/c/showcase).

-Unless you mean to do development on ODK Build, just go to [https://build.opendatakit.org](https://build.opendatakit.org) to give it a try, or to the [releases page](https://github.com/opendatakit/build/releases) to download a local copy.
+Unless you mean to do development on ODK Build, just go to [https://build.getodk.org](https://build.getodk.org) to give it a try, or to the [releases page](https://github.com/getodk/build/releases) to download a local copy.

 ## Development